inactivecar/minecraft_linux_shell/README.md

 minecraft_linux_shell
 =====================

-A minecraft shell command

-Yeah not really sure what to put here.

-the minecraft.sh installs minecraft to your linux machine.

-command line can take a few options.

-Running it with no options will just start the game.

-try minecraft -help for all of the options.
+---Requires---
+Java
+wget, I'm not sure if it is installed by default.

+---Instilation---
+run the minecraft_installer.sh it will download the nessasary files, as I am not allowed to distribute them.

+---Usage---
+Running without options will have it load up the defualt launcher, which can be modified in the launcher.cfg in you .minecraft folder.

+run with -help to view a full list of commands.

+--To do--
+Allow updating of the launcher.cfg as an option. auto complete. maybe figure out a way to update skins.